-While there's no exact time to start your college applications, the strongest applicants typically start their applications early.
+While there's no exact time to start your university applications, the strongest applicants typically start their applications early.
 While you're not going to fill out your application in your first or second year of high school, you should consider what you'll put in it.
 A strong application includes challenging courses, strong extracurriculars, high test scores (when applicable), and more!

-College applications, including the Common App, typically open around August 1 of your senior year of high school.
+University applications, including the Common App, typically open around August 1 of your senior year of high school.
 Some applications open as late as September.

 If you choose to submit your application for the early decision round, you typically submit it between November 1-15.

 You'll get notified of your acceptance or rejection around mid-to-late December.
 If you submit your application for the regular decision round, it will be due around January 1 of your senior year.